-The nonprofit organization owns and manages nine properties that include camps, campgrounds and retreat centers across Michigan.
+The nonprofit organization owns and manages properties that include camps, campgrounds and retreat centers across Michigan.
 It was created in 2015 by action of the West Michigan and Detroit Conferences of the United Methodist Church to combine their outdoor and retreat ministries in one state-wide entity.

 Rev. Dwayne Bagley, Cabinet Representative

 Rev. Dwayne Bagley is an elder in the West Michigan Conference of the United Methodist Church as serves a District Superintendent to the Kalamazoo District.
 As an undergraduate he attended Western Michigan University.
 Seeds planted at his home church- Delton Faith UMC- began to take root during this time largely through experiences made possible by United Methodist Campus Ministry.
 He holds a Master of Divinity from United Theological Seminary in Dayton, Ohio.
 Rev. Bagley has also served as Dean of the Lansing District Senior High Camp.
 He and his wife Shelly have two sons and two daughters. email

 Rev. Terry Euper

 Steve lives in Zeeland, Michigan, and attends First United Methodist Church of Holland.
 He and his wife Sandi have five children who have all attended various United Methodist camps through the years.
 Steve is a full-time Project Manager working in the field of education technology and holds an MBA in Strategic Management from Davenport University and Project Management Professional certification.

 “The growth of my children spiritually has never been greater than through church-led mission trips and summer church camps and that is why it is so important to continue the traditions of camps in Michigan and the Methodist church.” email

 Rev. Joel Walther